CET Colombia Study Abroad

 CA/POLI 320 Reclaiming Blackness: Social and Political Movements in Colombia (taught in Spanish)

-These are elective courses taught at the program’s host universities, Universidad Autónoma de Occidente and Universidad del Valle.
-Classes are 2 to 5 credits each, taught in Spanish (unless otherwise noted), and offer the opportunity to learn alongside Colombian undergraduates and learn as local students do for students.
-To enroll in Spanish-taught courses at UAO or Univalle, students must have achieved B2 Spanish language proficiency prior to the program start date (or the equivalent on the CET language placement test).
-Course offerings differ each semester but past courses have included:
+These are elective courses taught at one of the program’s host universities, Universidad Autónoma de Occidente.
+Most classes 3 credits each, taught in Spanish (unless otherwise noted), and offer the opportunity to learn alongside Colombian undergraduates and learn as local students do.
+To enroll in Spanish-taught courses at UAO, students must have achieved C1/advanced Spanish language proficiency on the CET language placement test.
+Course offerings differ each semester, but CET students have full access to UAO’s undergraduate courses, provided you meet any specific pre-requisites.
+Past courses have included:

 Universidad Autónoma de Occidente (UAO):